TheLastSultan/RocketDevsDocs/docs/FAQS.md

 # FAQS
 #### 1. **How does RocketDevs make technical hiring simple?**
- A: RocketDevs combines unparalleled value, rigorous screening, and talent investment to deliver top-notch developers at unbeatable price points, starting at $1280 for a developer per month.
+ A: RocketDevs combines unparalleled value, rigorous screening, and talent investment to deliver top-notch developers at low, flat monthly fee.
+Starting at $1280 for a developer per month.
 #### 2. **What is RocketDevs' screening process like?**
  A: RocketDevs employs a comprehensive 12-hour screening process that assesses technical skills, problem-solving abilities, and suitability for remote work.
 [We recommend you browse through our screening process](TechnicalScreeningProcess.md) to learn more
 #### 3. **Why do I have to complete an Onboarding Call?**